chocolatey/docs/input/en-us/c4b-environments/quick-start-environment/upgrade-nexus.md

 > :choco-info: **NOTE**
 >
->If you are upgrading from Nexus V 3.22.0.02+ to a newer version you may need to make the following change to the jetty-https.xml file.
+>If you are upgrading from Nexus V 3.22.0.02 or older to a newer version, you may need to make the following change to the jetty-https.xml file.
 >Change `class="org.eclipse.jetty.util.ssl.SslContextFactory">` to `class="org.eclipse.jetty.util.ssl.SslContextFactory$Server">`